ydinku/alx-pre_course/0x01-git/README.md

-This is not an empty readme.md.
+This is the edited readme file.